mohammad-baker/can-of-books-frontend/README.md

 Number and name of feature: 2.
 Delete: As a user, I want to remove books from my list, so that only the most important books are on my shelf.

+Estimate of time needed to complete: 300 Minuets

+Start time: 13:30

+Finish time:17:30

+Actual time needed to complete: 240 Minuets

+### **Class-13**

+Number and name of feature: 1.
+Update: As a user, I want to update book details on my list, so that I can change the book status, or update the book details as I learn more about it.

+Estimate of time needed to complete: 240 Minuets

+Start time: 20:00

+Finish time: 23:30

+Actual time needed to complete: 210 Minuets

+### **Class-14**

+Number and name of feature: 2.
+Authentication: As a user, I'd like to sign in with OAuth, so that I can authenticate to the site without creating yet-another username/password combo to potentially get hacked or lost.

-Estimate of time needed to complete: 180 Minuets
+Estimate of time needed to complete: 240 Minuets

-Start time: 20:30
+Start time: 20:00

-Finish time:23:30
+Finish time: 23:30

-Actual time needed to complete: 180 Minuets
+Actual time needed to complete: 210 Minuets

 ## Credit and Collaborations

 **Logistical** :
-* The Hours Available : 14:00-22:00
+* The Hours Available : 14:00-24:00

 * Platform for communiction : Slack, Discord.